nuxeo/doc.nuxeo.com-content/src/nxdoc/runtime-and-component-model.md

 When an OSGi framework starts it will try to load all bundles installed in the system.
 When all dependencies of a bundle are resolved, the framework starts the bundle.
 Starting a bundle means invoking a bundle activator if any is declared in the manifest file.

 This way each bundle that registers an activator is notified that it was started - so the bundle activator can do any initialization code required for the bundle to be ready to work.
-In the same way when a bundle is removed the bundle activator will be notified to cleanup any held resources.&nbsp;OSGi frameworks provides listeners to notify all interested bundles on various framework events like starting a bundle, stopping another one, etc.
+In the same way when a bundle is removed the bundle activator will be notified to cleanup any held resources.
+OSGi frameworks provides listeners to notify all interested bundles on various framework events like starting a bundle, stopping another one, etc.

 This mechanism provides a flexible way to build modular applications which are composed of components that need to take some actions when some resources are become available or are removed.
 This life cycle mechanism helps bundles react when changes are made in the application.
-Thus, an OSGi bundle is notified when all its dependencies were resolved and it can start providing services to other bundles.&nbsp;OSGi is also proposing a service model - so that bundles can export services to other bundles in the platform.
+Thus, an OSGi bundle is notified when all its dependencies were resolved and it can start providing services to other bundles.
+OSGi is also proposing a service model - so that bundles can export services to other bundles in the platform.

 There are two major differences between the default Nuxeo Runtime launcher and an OSGi framework:

 *   Nuxeo is using single class loader for all bundles.
 It doesn't interpret OSGi dependencies in the manifest.
-*   Nuxeo services are not exposed as OSGi services.&nbsp;
+*   Nuxeo services are not exposed as OSGi services.

 ### {{> anchor 'components'}}Components and Services

-<span style="color: rgb(50,51,51);">A&nbsp;**component**&nbsp;is a piece of software defined by a&nbsp;**bundle**&nbsp;used as an entry point by other components that want to contribute some extensions or to ask for some service interface.
-A component is an abstract concept - it is not necessarily backed by a Java class and is usually made from several classes and XML configuration.</span>
+A **component** is a piece of software defined by a **bundle** used as an entry point by other components that want to contribute some extensions or to ask for some service interface.
+A component is an abstract concept - it is not necessarily backed by a Java class and is usually made from several classes and XML configuration.

 The XML components are XML files, usually placed in the `OSGI-INF` directory, that are used to declare configuration to Nuxeo Runtime.